tybottorff/bottorffdocs/notes/literature_notes.md

 # Soluble and cell-based markers of immune checkpoint inhibitor-associated nephritis
  - sIL-2R (circulating form of IL-2Rα i.e. CD25) higher in blood of nephritis patients
  - lower CD8 T, CD45RA CD8 T, memory CD27 B features of nephritis patients as well, also plasmablast expansion
+# Soluble PD-L1 predicts tumor response and immune-related adverse events in patients with advanced melanoma treated with anti-PD-1 antibodies
+ - circulating soluble PD-L1 levels higher at baseline in patients with better prognosis (only in patients with low tumor burden), levels higher and vary more after treatment in irAE patients
 # Specificity of T cell alloreactivity
  - many alloreactive T cells are much more peptide specific than previously thought, few if any recognize only the MHC molecule
  - alloreactive T cells are polyspecific, able to recognize multiple distinct peptide-MHC complexes (perhaps why there's a high frequency of allorecognition)